artefactual-labs/ansible-atom-replication/README.md

 ansible-atom-replication
 ========================

-This role allows to deploy, configure and reconfigure an ansible environment on a server (called `ansible-run-server`) that will be used to run the AtoM replication process.
-The `ansible-run-server` can be (See `ansible-run-server` definition in the next section):
+This role allows system adminstrators to deploy, configure and reconfigure an ansible environment on a server (called `ansible-run-server`) that will be used to run the AtoM replication process.
+AtoM replication can be used to manage a 2-site AtoM deployment model - one public-facing read only site for public users, with content replicated from an internal read/write edit site for staff, which can be kept behind a firewall.
+Public login can also be fully disabled in the public site.

+In addition to enhancing security, this 2-site deployment model can also increase performance and scalability, as well as give archivists more control over when new records without a publication status (such as authority records) are made publicly discoverable.

+The `ansible-run-server` can be:

 * Your computer.
 * Any external server.
 * One of the AtoM servers, but *it is recommended to be deployed on the server that runs the AtoM read-only service*.

+(See `ansible-run-server` definition in the next section)

 **Table of Contents**